 I mainly teach private students but I also have a couple of schools I teach at each week.
 In 2003 I set up a drum kit tuition programme at a local music centre and taught there myself for 18 months.
 But, for me, I think you get the best results when teaching privately, one to one.

 In 2014 I teamed up with well known UK teacher Mike Dolbear, to run his affiliated drum school here in Bournemouth.
 I got to know Mike through my students success in his young drummer of the year competition.
 We have been running some great events here on the south coast including one day masterclasses with some of the top drummers in the world, including Stanton Moore, Chris Coleman & Jojo Mayer.
 I also taught two classes in the education zone at the 2014 London Drum Show for mikedolbear.com.
 And in August of 2015 I had an interview published in a special edition of Drummer magazine, all about education, called 'Improving with the Experts'.
 In 2016 I was back in the education zone at the London Drum Show teaching classes on groove foundation for both days of the event.

 Some of my past students have gone on to play in signed bands, release albums and tour all over the UK and Europe, as well as perform in stage shows/musicals and all avenues of the music business.
 My student, Ben Clark, won The UK Young Drummer of the Year 2010 and also came 3rd in the Mapex Drummer of Tomorrow World Finals in Germany, where he was the youngest by 6 years!!

 Following on from that my student Mike Braye made it to the top 40 in 2011 and Nathan Wallington was a finalist (top 10) in 2012 & 2013 after only 4 years of playing the drums!
-Since then I’ve had a number of students make it into the top 40 in 2015.
+Since then I’ve had a number of students make it into the top 40 of the competition.